async-labs/saas/README.md

 #### Running `api` locally:

-- Before running, create a `.env` file inside the `api` folder with the environmental variables from .env.example<br/>
+- Before running, create a `.env` file inside the `api` folder with the environmental variables from [`.env.example`](https://github.com/async-labs/saas/blob/master/saas/api/.env.example)<br/>

+  Important: do not publish your actual values for environmentable variables in `.env.example`; this file is public and only meant to show you how your `.env` should look.<br/>

   This file _must_ have values for the `required` variables.<br/>

   To use all features and third-party integrations, also add the `optional` variables. <br/>

   Important: use your values for `PRODUCTION_URL_APP` and `PRODUCTION_URL_API`.
 These are values for domain name that you own.